Montesano sulla Marcellana: Etymology

-It is said that the inhabitants of "Marcellinum", the lower area of the current town, went over the hill to escape from the unhealthy air caused by marshes and plague.
-The new town, founded around the year 1000, was therefore called "Montesano", namely "healthy mountain", to underline the healthiness of its air and water sources.
+It is said that the inhabitants of "Marcellinum", the lower area of the current town, went over the hill to escape from the unhealthy air and water caused by marshes and plague.
+The new town, founded around the year 1000, was therefore called "Montesano" ("healthy mountain").
 The toponym "sulla Marcellana" ("over Marcellana") results from the original place "Marcellinum".

 Geography

-Located in the south of Campania, at the borders with Basilicata, Montesano is the easternmost municipality of its region.
+Located in the south of Campania bordering Basilicata, Montesano is the easternmost municipality of its region.
 Its territory, part of the Vallo di Diano, is included in the Cilento, Vallo di Diano and Alburni National Park.

-The municipality borders with Buonabitacolo, Casalbuono, Grumento Nova, Lagonegro, Moliterno, Padula, Sanza and Tramutola.
+The municipality borders Buonabitacolo, Casalbuono, Grumento Nova, Lagonegro, Moliterno, Padula, Sanza and Tramutola.
 It counts the hamlets (frazioni) of Arenabianca, Cessuta, Magorno, Montesano Scalo, Prato Comune and Tardiano.

 Natural areas

 The vast municipal territory is made up of valleys, hills, and mountains.

 "Cerreta-Cognola" regional park is a wonderful green oasis which hosts a large wood of centuries-old trees.
 Indeed, Montesano boasts 4000 hectares of forest area, one of the largest in Vallo di Diano.
 Located between Montesano Scalo, Buonabitacolo, Casalbuono and Sanza, the park houses various wild animal species which are almost disappeared, such as wild boars, fallow deer, roe deer and mouflons.

+Directly south of the town of Montesano are found springs of mineral water.
+Spring water from this area is bottled and sold nationally.

 Climate

 Montesano presents a warm temperate climate, humid in the lower area and dry in the upper area.
-It is characterised by short winters with low temperatures in the highland area and by warm summers.
+Winters are short with low temperatures, especially in the highlands, and summers are hot.

 Main sights

-The main sights of the town include various churches and monasteries, such as: Santa Maria of Cadossa Abbey, ex Capuchin monastery, Santa Maria of Loreto church, etc. One of the most impressive church is Sant’Anna church, a majestic neo-gothic building located in the main square of the town.
-It was built between 1954 and 1959 at the behest of Filippo Gagliardi (Montesano sulla Marcellana, 25 February 1912 – Roma, 15 January 1968), an inhabitant of Montesano who left his native place in search of fortune in Venezuela.
-After he prospered and became rich, he came back to Montesano to help poor people by giving them money and houses.
+The main sights of the town include various churches and monasteries, such as the Abbey of Santa Maria of Cadossa (a renovated ex-Benedictine monastery) and Santa Maria of Loreto Church.

+The Sant’Anna church, located in the town's main square, is a majestic Neo-Gothic church.
+It was built between 1954 and 1959 at the request of Filippo Gagliardi, an entrepreneur and Montesano native who left his town, made his fortune in Venezuela, and donated much of it to public and philanthropic works in Italy.

 Economy

 The economy is primarily based on agriculture and handicraft.
 Livestock farming allows the production of meat and milk.

-In the town, there is also a factory for the bottling of mineral water.
+In the town, there is a factory for the bottling of mineral water sourced from nearby springs.
+A spa complex, built in the 1970s, also took advantage of the spring water, and was a driver for tourism until its abandonment in the late 2000s.